*DISCLAIMER – This is not a real story.*

 After Theresa May’s shock decision to call a snap election in early June we look at how both Arsène Wenger and Jeremy Corbyn are experiencing a very similar crisis.

-Both men are under increased pressure to resign and it seems that the two embattled leaders have found solace in each other’s struggles.
+Both men are under increasing pressure to resign and it seems that the two embattled leaders have found solace in each other’s struggles.

 While Wenger and Corbyn’s alliance may seem surprising at first glance, closer inspection reveals that both men do actually have a great deal in common.